Milovice: Demographics

-As of 2022, with an average age of 34.9 years, the town has one of the youngest populations in the country, and the youngest in category of the towns with over 10,000 inhabitants.
+As of 2025, with an average age of 35.6 years, the town has one of the youngest populations in the country, and the youngest in category of the cities and towns with over 10,000 inhabitants.

+Transport

+Milovice is the terminus of a railway line heading from Prague via Lysá nad Labem.

 Culture

 Since 2015, the Let It Roll festival is held at the former airfield for three days in August, with roughly 25,000 attendees.
+The festival is focused on electronic music, especially drum and bass and dubstep genres.

 Sights

 The Neo-Gothic Church of Saint Catherine of Alexandria was consecrated in 1907.
 It was built as a replacement for the destroyed parish complex in the village of Mladá, which was razed to the ground due to the establishment of the military base.
 The wall decoration dates from 1915 and 1916 and was attended by prisoners of war from the camp.

-The international military cemetery was founded in 1915 for victims of the World War I. More than 6,000 people of at least 10 nationalities are buried here, 5,276 of which are Italian, therefore the cemetery is called Italian Cemetery.
+The international military cemetery was founded in 1915 for victims of World War I. More than 6,000 people of at least 10 nationalities are buried here, 5,276 of which are Italian, therefore the cemetery is called Italian Cemetery.

-Mirákulum in Milovice is a family amusement park that is among the most visited tourist destinations in the Central Bohemian Region.
+Mirakulum in Milovice is a family amusement park that is among the most visited tourist destinations in the Central Bohemian Region.

-Milovice Nature Reserve

-In January 2015, a group of 14 Exmoor ponies were moved from Exmoor National Park to Milovice Nature Reserve in an effort to save the biodiversity of the location through conservation grazing.
-Other animals in the reserve include aurochs and European bisons.
+In popular culture

+Among the films shot in Milovice are Life and Extraordinary Adventures of Private Ivan Chonkin (1994), EuroTrip (2004), Red Tails (2012) and All Quiet on the Western Front (2022).